 The Applicant, and the Project Manager will establish roles, responsibilities, authorities and accountabilities in advance of the construction phase and these will be embedded within the construction contract performance requirements.
-All works will be carried out in accordance with the conditions attached to any future Development Consent Order (including the submissions made to discharge the conditions) and the general law.
+All works will be carried out in accordance with the requirements of the DCO (including the submissions made to discharge the requirements) and the general law.
 A summary of the anticipated roles are detailed in Table 3.1 below.